Bharat2044/Namaste-React/Episode 04 - Talk is Cheap, Show Me the Code/Theory - Notes, Assignments & Assignment Solution/Assignment Solution/Episode 04 - Talk is Cheap, Show Me the Code Theory Assignment Solution.md

 ## Ques): Why do we need `keys` in React?
 **Ans:** A `key` is a special attribute you need to include when creating lists of elements in React.
 Keys are used in React to identify which items in the list are changed, updated, or deleted.
-In other words, we can say that keys are unique Identifier used to give an identity to the elements in the lists.
+In other words, we can say that keys are unique Identifier used to give an identity to the elements in the lists.<br/>
 Keys should be given to the elements within the array to give the elements a stable identity.
-#### Example
+#### Example:
 ```html
   <li key={0}>1</li>
   <li key={1}>2</li>